abhishek123mojumdar/React-101/Readme-react-101-notes.md

 1. Refs makes it possible to access DOM nodes directly into react
 2. Refs can only be used in Class components and not in functional components
+3. We can forward refs into the functional component